NetbotsDotTech/Web-Dev-Batch-1/README.md

-# I am Usama Safi
+# I not am Usama Safi